solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/policy.md

 ### General

 - All references to “Google Play”, “Google Play Store”, or similar instead refer to “Solana dApp Store”
-- All references to “Developer Distribution Agreement”, “DDA”, or similar instead refer to the "[Solana dApp Store Developer Agreement](DEVELOPER-AGREEMENT.pdf)"
+- All references to “Developer Distribution Agreement”, “DDA”, or similar instead refer to the Solana dApp Store Developer Agreement, linked in the navigation.

 ### Restricted Content